townmath/cisp400-reader/docs/_sources/glossary.rst.txt

       The classic example is :term:`linear probing`.
       This tends to happen when a group of keys follow the same :term`probe sequence` during collision resolution.

+   primitive element
+      In set notation, this is a single element that is a member of the base type for the set.
+This is as opposed to an element of the set being another set.

    primitive type
       A :term:`data type` whose values contain no subparts.